igankevich/libfirewall/README.md

 ```

 Then in your CI/CD pipeline define a list of allowed domain names.
-By default all domain names are blocked!
+By default all domain names are blocked.

 ```bash
 export LIBFIREWALL_ALLOW='index.crates.io github.com'